ddstevens/imperium/README.md

 This order is important to note.
 You will need it to properly map an input on the microcontroller to a device input in the user space Linux driver.

+**Warning:** PA0 and PB5 on the STM32F411 are NOT 5v tolerant.
+Do NOT use them as rotary encoder inputs.
+They are 5v tolerant on the STM32F401.

 # Control mapping

 The JSON format is as follows: